RAW vs. JPEG: Which Format Should You Use?

-The RAW vs. JPEG debate has sparked ongoing discussions among photographers.
-In this article, we will explore the differences between these formats, debunk misconceptions, and delve into the potential game-changer: compressed RAW format.
+The RAW vs. JPEG discussion has been ongoing among photographers.
+In this article, we explain the differences between these formats, clear up common myths, and look at a potential game-changer: compressed RAW.

 Understanding RAW and JPEG